qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

     return " ".join(tokens)
 ```

-Now we can use the `textify` function to convert all the chunks into text representations:
+Now we can use `textify` to convert all chunks into text representations:

 ```python
 text_representations = list(map(textify, structures))
 ```

-This is how the `await_ready_for_timeout` function description looks like:
+This is how the `await_ready_for_timeout` function description appears:

 ```text
 Function Await ready for timeout that does Return true if ready false if timed out defined as Fn await ready for timeout self timeout duration bool defined in struct Is ready module common file is_ready rs